-Watch Toronto Raptors introduce their new head coach | CBC Sports
+Raptors introduce Nick Nurse as their new head coach | CBC Sports

-Watch Toronto Raptors introduce their new head coach
+Raptors introduce Nick Nurse as their new head coach

-Click on the video player above at 2:30 p.m.
-ET as the Toronto Raptors are expected to introduce Nick Nurse as its new head coach.
+The Toronto Raptors officially unveiled Nick Nurse on Thursday as their new head coach.

-Nurse's hiring comes a month after the Raptors fired Dwane Casey after Toronto was swept out of the second round of this year's playoffs by Cleveland.
-Raptors president Masai Ujiri had reportedly narrowed his search down to Nurse and San Antonio assistant coach Ettore Messina.
-Mike Budenholzer, former head coach of the Atlanta Hawks, was also seen as an early front-runner before being hired by Milwaukee.

-Nurse's promotion suggests some continuity in style coming off a franchise-best 59-win season and the team's first No. 1 seed.
-Nurse has been credited with the Raptors' major offensive makeover that saw them jump to third in the league offensively overall, and from 22nd to third in three-pointers.

 Comments